This article has links to products and services we love, which we may make commission from.

-The Tower of London is an historically important London activity visited by thousands of locals, tourists and school students every year.
+The Tower of London is a historically important London activity visited by thousands of locals, tourists, and school students every year.

 Here’s our Tower of London guide so you can prepare before visiting.
 As always, we packed in budget and time-saving tips so you can get the most out of your trip.

 You may also like our guide to How to get to Harry Potter Studios in London.

 1. The Tower Of London Is Not Tower Bridge

 This is a huge mistake that people make!